Cambridge-ICCS/cambridge-iccs.github.io/summerschool24.md

 This is a hands-on session with live-coding and exercises.
 </p>
 <p>
 We will use the Unix shell in this course.
-Previous experience with using the shell would be helpful, but we will help you out if you haven't used it before.
+Previous experience with using the shell would be helpful, but we will help you out if you haven"t used it before.
 </p>
 </div>